CandiceJoy/steam/README.md

 IDS="comma_separated,list_of,vanity_urls"
 ```
 4. Run npm start
-5. Your results are in output.txt
+5. Your results are in output.txt and unfiltered.txt.
+If you get rate limited, unfiltered.txt will still be generated :)